ImageNet: History of the ImageNet challenge

 In 2013, most high-ranking entries used convolutional neural networks.
 The winning entry for object localization was the OverFeat, an architecture for simultaneous object classification and localization.
 The winning entry for classification was an ensemble of multiple CNNs by Clarifai.

 By 2014, more than 50 institutions participated in the ILSVRC.
 The winning entry for classification was GoogLeNet.
 The winning entry for localization was VGGNet.
 In 2017, 29 of 38 competing teams had greater than 95% accuracy.
 In 2017 ImageNet stated it would roll out a new, much more difficult challenge in 2018 that involves classifying 3D objects using natural language.
 Because creating 3D data is more costly than annotating a pre-existing 2D image, the dataset is expected to be smaller.
 The applications of progress in this area would range from robotic navigation to augmented reality.

 In 2015, the winning entry was ResNet, which exceeded human performance.
 However, as one of the challenge's organizers, Olga Russakovsky, pointed out in 2015, the ILSVRC is over only 1000 categories; humans can recognize a larger number of categories, and also (unlike the programs) can judge the context of an image.

 In 2016, the winning entry was CUImage, an ensemble model of 6 networks: Inception v3, Inception v4, Inception ResNet v2, ResNet 200, Wide ResNet 68, and Wide ResNet 3.
 The runner-up was ResNeXt, which combines the Inception module with ResNet.

 In 2017, the winning entry was the Squeeze-and-Excitation Network (SENet), reducing the top-5 error to 2.251%.

 The organizers of the competition stated in 2017 that the 2017 competition would be the last one, since the benchmark has been solved and no longer posed a challenge.
 They also stated that they would organize a new competition on 3D images.
 However, such a competition never materialized.

 Bias in ImageNet

 It is estimated that over 6% of labels in the ImageNet-1k validation set are wrong.
 It is also found that around 10% of ImageNet-1k contains ambiguous or erroneous labels, and that, when presented with a model's prediction and the original ImageNet label, human annotators prefer the prediction of a state of the art model in 2020 trained on the original ImageNet, suggesting that ImageNet-1k has been saturated.

 A study of the history of the multiple layers (taxonomy, object classes and labeling) of ImageNet and WordNet in 2019 described how bias is deeply embedded in most classification approaches for all sorts of images.
 ImageNet is working to address various sources of bias.

-One downside of WordNet use is the categories may be more "elevated" than would be optimal for ImageNet: "Most people are more interested in Lady Gaga or the iPod Mini than in this rare kind of diplodocus."